So this is the 1st post in my F# series. So what are we going to cover then? Well as many programmers already know, it is customary to start with a “

 Console.ReadLine() |> ignore

-Can you see that we fully qualified the name of the input variable with its type, which is this case is a
+Can you see that we fully qualified the name of the input variable with its type, which in this case is a

 - Open the “